fitchy123/pneumococcusVS_PV/readME.md

 To just analyze the results of ML methods on the drug repurposing hub run:
 - results_analysis.py

+There are also csv files in results/ with the ordered predictions of each method on the drug repurposing hub.

 #### Running models

-The saved models can be downloaded from zenodo: https://zenodo.org/records/14960323
+The saved models can be downloaded from zenodo: https://zenodo.org/records/20346610

 Within each model folder there is a hparams.txt file listing hyperparameters of the saved models for reference (saved models from zenodo will run on default code with no changes necessary).